T3tsuo/PokemonUI/README.md

 ## Key Slots:
 * Bike in 1st key slot.
 * Teleport Ocarina in 5th key slot.
-* Dig Ocarina in the 6th key slot.
+* Dig in the 6th key slot.

 # Breed Farm with Ditto